zowe/docs-site/docs/user-guide/zosmf-lite.md

 Ensure that the z/OS host system meets the following requirements:

--   Port 443 (Default port) is available for use.
+-   Port 443 (default port) is available for use.

 -   The system host name is unique and maps to the system on which z/OSMF Lite will be configured.